Byelaw 49 - Prohibition of discharge of sewage to the Thames

 * under all byelaws emergency failure can be considered by the harbourmaster at the time.

 Byelaw 49 applies only to Sewage (also known as black water), but the discharge from your sinks (also known as grey water) can also have a detrimental effect on the environment.

-The Green Blue website has further details about the effects of detergents, washing up liquids and soaps on the aquatic environment.
-We recommend that only phosphate-free detergents are used, and advise that you use environmentally-sensitive washing products where possible.
+We recommend that only phosphate-free detergents are used and advise that you use environmentally sensitive washing products where possible.